 Where the Leki Corklite DSS Antishock did fall short was in its portability, largely due to its weight and packable size.

-The pole has a telescoping mechanism meaning it doesn’t quite pack down to the same length as foldable tent-like poles and so may not be the pole of choice for light hikers.
+The pole has a telescoping mechanism meaning it doesn’t quite pack down to the same length as foldable tent-like poles.
+So it might not be the pole of choice for light hikers.

 Finding the correct pole for your needs and budget remains a tricky task and sifting through the troves of reviews can be time consuming and confusing.
 To make things easier, check out our expert review on the top 10 trekking poles of here.